andrewgiuliani/PyDGSRD/README.md

 <p align="center">
   <img src="https://github.com/andrewgiuliani/PyDGSRD/blob/main/LRPNP.png" alt="mergetype"  >
 </p>
-<p align="center"> <i>The LRP option merges a small cell until the neighborhood has size TOL on the left and the right of the small cell, with size alpha h.</i> <p align="center">
+<p align="center"> <i>The LRP option merges a small cell until the neighborhood has size TOL on the left and the right of the small cell, with size alpha h, only if it can.</i> <p align="center">

 * `LRP`:  merge to the left, right, periodically.